This country-specific Q&A provides an overview to intellectual property law in United Kingdom.

 If a patent or trade mark assignment is not registered within 6 months of it taking place (or as soon as practicable thereafter), then if the patent or trade mark were to be infringed by a third party, the failure to register the right in time may prevent the new owner recovering its costs of infringement proceedings.

 In respect of UK registered designs, where the assignor owns both the registered and unregistered rights in a design, there is an assumption that assigning the unregistered right also assigns the registered right.

-In practice though, it is highly advisable for licences to be in writing in order to confer certainty about their terms and to enable the licensee to have the benefit of registration.
+In practice though, it is highly advisable for licences to be in writing in order to confer certainty about their terms and to enable the licensee to have the benefit of registration (where relevant).
 In addition, for a licence to be valid, it must comply with usual English law contractual formalities, such as offer, acceptance, intention to create legal relations, and consideration.

 Is there a requirement to register a licence of any of these intellectual property rights and, if so, what is the consequence of failing to register?